Kjøgegaarden, aerial view of the 1923 clay tile roof

 2024 — after 7 years4.51M DKK−86% since 2017114 acute damages.
 Early detection keeps damage at K1/K2 level.

-The key pattern: acute damages (K3) fall because the engine detects them 1–3 years earlier — while they’re still at an early, cheap stage.
-Early detection = lower cascade factor = lower capital outlay.
+The key pattern: critical damage (K3) decreases because engine detects it 1–3 years before it escalates from K1 → K3.
+Early detection = lower cascade factor = less capital expenditure.

 Want the same basis for your association?